GrandOrgue/LoopAuditioneer/BUILD.md

 make
 ```

-If no errors occur, the binary will be created in the bin/ subfolder of build/
+If no errors occur, the binary will be created in the bin/ subdirectory of
-and can be run directly from that folder.
+build/ and can be run directly from that directory.

 Optionally, the svn revision version can be specified with -DVERSION_REVISION=
 to cmake and the build type can be set to Debug if that's desired.

-If a TGZ package is desired, issue the following command in the build/ folder:
+If a TGZ package is desired, issue the following command in the build/
+directory:

 ```
 cpack